top of page

 foundational literacy sounds and skills for all learners,

-including those with dyslexia.
+including those with who are dyslexic.

 Teach the sound of every letter